 Yes, but it is the responsibility of the student to work this out with each instructor to ensure that all course requirements are met.

 No. Typically a service-learning experience is designed to give you a new experience.

 Check your course syllabus.
 Typical assignments range from 10 to 20 hours.

-No, there are legal and logistical issues involved in selecting community partners; therefore, you may select only from the approved list.
+No. There are legal and logistical issues involved in selecting community partners, so you must select from the approved list.